dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/index.md

 | Interceptors | Yes | Per context | Context configuration | Manipulating EF operations
 | Diagnostics listeners | No | Process | Globally | Application diagnostics

-*Typically `Microsoft.Extensions.Logging` is configured per-application via dependency injection However, at the EF level, each context _can_ be configured with a different logger if needed.
+*Typically `Microsoft.Extensions.Logging` is configured per-application via dependency injection.
+However, at the EF level, each context _can_ be configured with a different logger if needed.

 ## Simple logging